Systemic Constellations Compared: Methods, Differences, and Applications

 • Dynamics between people become visible and tangible

-• Particularly effective in interpersonal issues
+• Especially effective for interpersonal issues

 • Group experience can be transformative

-• Organizational effort (room, group, management)
+• Organizational effort (space, group, facilitation)

-2. Positioning on the system board
+2. Setup on the system board

 Advantages

-• Ideal for analytical and rational people
+• Ideal for analytical-rational people

 • Well suited for business topics and decision-making questions

-• Fast access to complex contexts
+• Quick access to complex connections

 • Emotional depth limited by lack of interaction with real people

-3. Display with animal figures
+3. Setup with animal figures

 Advantages